Getting Started with CheriBSD 24.05

 Userlevel heap temporal memory safety (experimental)

-CheriBSD 23.11 incorporates support for userlevel heap temporal memory safety based on a load-barrier extension to Cornucopia, which is inspired by garbage-collection techniques.
+Since CheriBSD 23.11 there has been support for userlevel heap temporal memory safety based on a load-barrier extension to Cornucopia, which is inspired by garbage-collection techniques.
 A forthcoming paper at ASPLOS 2024 on the Cornucopia Reloaded technique will describe these differences in detail.

 This feature involves a collaboration between the kernel (which provides asynchronous capability revocation with VM acceleration) and the userlevel heap allocator (which quarantines freed memory until revocation of any pointers to it) to ensure that memory cannot be reallocated until there are no outstanding valid capabilities lasting from its previous allocation.
 The userlevel memory allocator and the kernel revoker share an epoch counter that counts the number of completed atomic revocation sweeps.
 Memory added to quarantine in one epoch cannot be removed from quarantine until at least one complete epoch has passed -- i.e., the epoch counter has been increased by 2.
 More information on temporal memory safety support can be found in the mrs(3) man page: